 How does it work?

 Firstly, paint is added to the pot of the gun.
-The gun is connected to a hose and a turbine which provides the air stream to spray the paint (all included as one when bought).
+The gun is connected to a hose and a turbine which provides the air stream to spray the paint.
 That turbine will force air through the front of the gun and atomise the paint, breaking it into small particles.
 A tube connecting the paint pot and gun pressurises the paint forcing it up the tube, and when you pull the trigger, the paint and the air meet and are sprayed onto the surface.

 How to spray with Chalk Paint®

-3. Once the paint is mixed it’s time to prep the gun.
+- Once the paint is mixed, it’s time to prep the gun.
 First, orientate the paint tube to face downwards when you’ll be spraying.
 Gravity will dictate the paint to fall to the bottom of the pot which will change depending on the angle you are spraying at.
-So if you’re spraying downwards, like Annie and Ron are here, you want the tube end to face downwards too.
-If you are spraying up, you will want the tube facing the other way so it’s always immersed in paint.
+So if you’re spraying downwards, you want the tube end to face downwards too.
+If you are spraying up, you will want the tube facing the other way, so it’s always immersed in paint.

-7. We recommend testing first before applying straight to your surface.
-Using the setting 2 spray the paint on a test surface; here Ron has used the wall of Annie’s Warehouse studio.
-You are testing the consistency of the paint is right and that the gun is working as expected.
+- Set the flow dial to 2 and spray the paint on a test surface.
+You are testing the consistency of the paint is right and that the gun is working as expected before

-8. Next apply to your piece.
+- Once you’re satisfied, you’re ready to spray your piece.
 Do the edges and tricky bits first.
-Then apply the paint in lines across the piece, working in a logical motion.
-It’s important to overlap each line of paint by 50%, to ensure complete even coverage.
-Be consistent with the coverage so as to keep the finish even; the paint needs to be applied consistently or any missed or dry areas will show up.
+Then apply the paint in lines, working in a logical motion.
+It’s important to overlap each line of paint by 50%, to ensure complete coverage.
+Be consistent with the coverage so as to keep the finish even.

-11. Leave to dry in an area where the cabinets won’t need to be moved, as any contact with the dry paint will blemish the surface.
+- Leave to dry in an area where your painted pieces won’t need to be moved, as any contact with the dry paint will blemish the surface.

-12. Once fully dry, either apply Chalk Paint® Wax or Lacquer.
+- Once fully dry, either apply Chalk Paint® Wax or Lacquer.
 Apply the wax with a brush, and apply the lacquer with either a brush, roller or spray gun.
-Click here to see Annie and Ron demonstrating how to spray Chalk Paint® Lacquer to finish this cabinet.